GeronimoSmeebl/Mining/README.txt

 		A rail's name corresponds to the name chosen when creating the rail with Mourn's RailRecorder.

 *		The Pathfinding is not perfect and if the character gets stuck the mining work will stop.
-		My recommendation is manually moving your character until they are no longer stuck, which should not be a problem since AFK resource gathering is not allowed on Eventine anyway.
+		My recommendation is manually moving your character until they are no longer stuck.
+		This should not be a problem since AFK resource gathering is not allowed on Eventine anyway.

 *	BAG ALTERNATIVE: